One of the true

 this the weird designs on the nose prior to paint.

-the cars first outings in early 1956 at Davis Monthan AFB in
+first outings in early 1956 at Davis Monthan AFB in Tucson that

-Tucson that allowed drag races once a month.
-Maynard (with sunglasses)
+allowed drag races once a month.
+Maynard (with sunglasses) Greth

-in the far lane racing another legend Emory Cook in the Cook
+far lane racing another legend Emory Cook in the Cook & Bedwell

-& Bedwell dragster at Davis Monthan AFB in 1956.
+dragster at Davis Monthan AFB in 1956.
+Bill Turney Photo

 Great